LennoxAlvarino/LennoxAlvarino/README.md

 # Hi there, I'm Lennox Alvariño 👋
-I am an aspiring Data-Driven Software Developer.
+An aspiring Data-Driven Software Developer.
 A strong believer in the impact of data to influence decisions that make organizations efficient, profitable, and successful.

 ## Tech Stack 🤖